-The verse is one of the clearest in the Quran: “There is no compulsion in religion.”
-Critics often treat it as ornamental, then move quickly to later juristic discussions as though the verse had already been neutralized.
-That approach misses the force of the text itself and the theology that stands behind it.
-Islam addresses conscience through truth made clear, not through the manufacturing of belief by force.
+The verse is one of the clearest in the Quran: “There shall be no compulsion in religion.”
+Critics often treat it as ornamental, then move quickly to later juristic discussions as though the verse had already been neutralised.
+The approach misses the force of the text itself and the theology that stands behind it.
+Islam addresses conscience through truth made clear, rather than through the manufacturing of belief by force.

 What the verse actually says